zimmerman-dev/zettel-note/Zettelkasten/Functions - Parameters & Arguments.md

     return a + b;
 }
 ```
+> Function prototype must appear before use, or a forward declaration is needed

 ### 📦 Pass-by-Value (Default in C++)
 When you pass arguments to a function in C++, they are passed **by value** — this means:
 - A **copy** of the argument is made.